wealdtech/ethereal/README.md

 Ethereal is a command line tool for managing common tasks in Ethereum.
-It is designed to be

 It is designed to allow integration in to batch scripts and to be called from other programs by providing concise information and through use of the quiet mode where results are translated in to exit codes.

 ## Installing Ethereal